Best UK Betting Sites List of 2024

 The Independent Betting Adjudication Service (IBAS) was established in 1998 as the demand for online gambling was starting to develop.
 Its primary purpose is to settle any disputes that may have arisen between a gambling operator and its customers.

 It is not compulsory for any gambling operator to be a member of IBAS but signing up with the organisation is often seen as a mark of trust, honesty and integrity.
-Customers can register in the knowledge that, if they do have a subsequent dispute, an impartial, neutral organisation can be called upon to arbitrate.
+New customers can register in the knowledge that, if they do have a subsequent dispute, an impartial, neutral organisation can be called upon to arbitrate.

 EGBA (European Gaming and Betting Association)